Sunoo/homebridge-camera-ffmpeg/_configs/Raspberry-Pi-camera-module.md

 Use the *Basic Config* (see above) and replace `/dev/video0` with `/dev/video1` and set `maxStreams` to `3`

-*Note: more then three streams tend to crash.*
+*Note: more than three streams tend to crash.*

 ## Native h264